 Pushing off to the next destination on the blog, we come across the Sayaji Baug, one of the largest public parks in West India.
 Gifted by Maharaja Sayaji Rao Gaekwad III to the residents of Vadodara in 1879, the park stretches over 113 acres.
 On a visit here, you will be surrounded by a rejuvenating blanket of flora, 98 species so as to say.

 This shrine is revered as the largest mosque built in the Indian subcontinent during that era.
 Each brick of yellow sandstone used in making the mosque portrays the glorious efforts of Emperor Sultan Ahmed Shah.
 Besides, it is also said the pilgrimage site was carved out for the personal use of the Sultans.

 To find the perfect solace, there is no other best place of worship in Gujarat than Sun Temple.
 As you enter the Modhera village which is a part of the Mehsana district, you will be instantly pulled in by the charm of this temple which revers Sun Lord, Surya.
 The temple was gifted to the city by Bhima I of the Chaulukya dynasty after 1026-27 CE.

 What travelers need to know about the temple is that no worship is offered at the temple in present times.
-Rather it is turned into a monument which is taken care by ASI.
+Rather it is turned into a monument that is taken care of by ASI.
 If you visit this tourist attraction then do explore the Sabhamandapa, the assembly hall, Gudhamandapa, the shrine hall and Kunda, the reservoir.

-17. Victoria Park
+17. Inhale Greenery Like Never Before at Victoria Park

 Spread over an area of 500 acres, the Victoria Park in Bhavnagar is another famous tourist attraction in Gujarat.
 It is basically a reserved forest area which is also India’s oldest man-made forests.
 On your visit here, your heart will fill with joy at the sight of diverse flora and fauna the forest holds close.
 There are over 422 species of fauna and 100 species of flora.